 This event is free to NCAC-USAEE members.
 The Zoom link will be at the very bottom of the confirmation email from NCAC-USAEE, after you register.
 Non-members can sign up for membership at: https://www.ncac-usaee.org/membership and then sign-up for the event at https://www.ncac-usaee.org/event-4390063 2021 membership entitles participation for the remainder of the year.
-The recording and presentation will be posted in the Members Only section, visible after you log into NCAC-USAEE.
+There will be no recording of this event.
+Chatham House Rules Will Apply.

 Michael Ratner is a Specialist in Energy Policy at Congressional Research Service (CRS) focusing on natural gas and oil markets, as well as other energy sources and infrastructure issues.
 He uses his industry experience to provide Members of Congress a practical view of policy and the effects policy will have on industry and society writ large.
 He has written over 40 policy reports and answered more than 2,000 congressional inquiries.
 Mr. Ratner has also testified before both the US House of Representatives and the US Senate on energy issues and he is a frequent speaker at global, industry conferences.
 Mr. Ratner’s recent CRS work has addressed US LNG exports, China’s natural gas situation, alternatives to Russian natural gas for Europe, LNG as a maritime fuel, and US unconventional natural gas and oil production.
 Mr. Ratner leads research teams to comprehensively analyze energy policy.
 In 2020, he was selected as a Kluge Fellow within the Library of Congress.